sulu/sulu-docs/reference/content-types/text_line.rst

       - Description
     * - headline
       - boolean
-      - Makes the text line identifiable as the title of the content
+      - If true the height and font size of the text line get increased.

 Example
 -------